We have an amazing range of courses and a choice of how you study

 Teesside University Alumni Association

 Health psychologists apply their knowledge of psychology and health to understand illness and promote health and wellbeing.
 They aim to enhance psychological and emotional outcomes for individuals who are ill or who have a disability.
 They develop healthcare policy and work to improve the healthcare system.There is an urgent need to produce students who have experience of an interdisciplinary approach and who can apply both their academic knowledge to understand and contribute to the development of topics in health psychology as well as their practical skills to enhance practices such as stress and pain management in clinical health contexts.
 Furthermore, skills acquired by postgraduate psychological researchers are needed to promote evidence-based practice in healthcare.
-The challenge of the health psychology programme at Teesside is to present a coherent programme of study which, at the same time, reflects the major debates and produces students who can creatively and innovatively contribute to the development of their field.
+The health psychology programme at Teesside presents a coherent programme of study which, at the same time, reflects the major debates and produces students who can creatively and innovatively contribute to the development of their field.
 The programme encourages you to develop your own interests within health psychology and to explore how health psychologists can work within these specialist areas.
 Health psychologists work in a variety of settings including the NHS, universities, private practice, health-related organisations, within communities and schools.